 Alexey Davies, Membership Director

 Jennifer joined Community Cycles in March 2013, leads our grant-writing and fundraising work, and loves telling the Community Cycles story.
-A life-long environmentalist, Jennifer earned her BA degree at Columbia University and spent a memorable summer in New York City as a bicycle messenger.
-To date she’s won over $2.5 million in grant funding, and she’s excited to help Community Cycles get a home of its own!
-She sees bicycles as key to sustainable, resilient, environmentally-friendly communities.
-Contact her at .
+A life-long environmentalist, Jennifer earned her BA degree at Columbia University, and got her Masters degree from CU Boulder.
+She loves bicycles, and spent a memorable summer in New York City as a bicycle messenger.
+She is thrilled to have been able to help Community Cycles get a home of its own!
+She sees bicycles as the key to sustainable, resilient, environmentally-friendly communities.
+To date Jennifer has won over $5 million in grant funding and donations.
+Contact her at gro.s1619185521elcyc1619185521ytinu1619185521mmoc@1619185521refin1619185521neJ1619185521.

 John O’Kelly, Mechanic

 My friends and I used to ride bikes everywhere as kids.
 I got my first real road bike in high school.
 I raced bikes on the road through college in Tucson, AZ.
 I did most of my own wrenching during that time.
 Much later on, I ended up in Colorado.
 I heard about Community Cycles and started volunteering in October of 2012.
 After putting in close to 1000 volunteer hours, I was brought on part time.
 It’s been a blast!

 Will has a soft spot for teaching and helping people learn new things, especially bikes.
 He loves it when it is crazy busy in the shop and gets to juggle 5-6 projects at once.